martiFabia/DMML_project/README.md

 # Predicting Student Dropout in Higher Education Using Supervised Learning

-This project aims to develop a predictive model that classifies students into three possible academic outcomes: **Graduate**, **Enrolled**, or **Dropout**.
+This project aims to develop a predictive model that classifies students into three possible academic outcomes: **Graduate**, **Enrolled**, or **Dropout**.<br>
 The goal is to support higher education institutions in identifying students at risk and promoting timely and personalized interventions.

 ## 📚 Overview